ms/buildtogether.tech/teams/index.md

 just as importantly, how do you make sure that everyone actually does what they're supposed to?

+There are many ways to divide project work between team members, and as
+<cite>Conway1968</cite> observed, the software you get will reflect the division
+of labor, a phenomenon known as <span g="sociotechnical_congruence">socio-technical congruence</span>
-There are many ways to divide project work between team members.
-In a <span g="modular_decomposition">modular decomposition</span>, each person is responsible for one part of the program.
+<cite>Cataldo2008</cite>.
+In a <span g="modular_decomposition">modular
+decomposition</span>, each person is responsible for one part of the program.
 For example, one person might design and build the GUI, while another writes the database interface, and a third implements the business rules.
+Having people own parts of the code like this produces lower failure rates in industry
-This is generally a bad strategy for three
+<cite>Bird2011</cite>, but is generally a bad strategy in a course project for
-reasons:
+three reasons:

 1. It leads to <span g="big_bang">big bang integration</span>, in which all the components meet each other for the first time right at the end of the